MananGandhi1810/Vichaar-Manthan-SIH-2024/README.md

-# Vichaar Manthan - SIH 2024
+# Automated Interview Platform

-A Web based Selector-Applicant Simulation Software for SIH 2024 by Team Vichaar Manthan.
+A automated online interview platform for the recruitment process.

 ## Stack